-With the winter holidays quickly arriving, be prepared to answer the question, “Do holidays affect direct deposit?”
+With the federal holidays always around the corner, be prepared to answer the question, “Do holidays affect direct deposit?”

-Paydays on holidays can wreak havoc on payroll processing and create uncomfortable situations between you and your employees, especially during the busy winter months.
+Paydays on holidays can wreak havoc on payroll processing and create uncomfortable situations between you and your employees.
 This is because there is no law that mandates employers to pay their workers before a holiday if payday falls on the holiday.

 However, nothing is worse than realizing that your employees will not be paid until after the holiday, when you already assured your team that you would have it done before.
-The holiday season is a tough time to keep track of vacation days, holidays and paydays.
+It's always tough to keep track of vacation days, holidays and paydays.
 Here are some tips to make sure your payroll doesn’t put a damper on everyone’s holiday spirit.

 Why do federal holidays matter?

 Nowadays, a lot of banks are actually open on holidays.
 However, even if a bank is open, if the Federal Reserve is closed, there is no actual movement of money.
 This is what prevents the deposits going through.
 Some employees may still be able to deposit and cash checks at their banks if they are open.